ClodaghMurphy/Assignment-2019-progda/README.md

 Assignment 2019 for Programming for Data Analysis module, GMIT.

 ## 1. Introduction
+This assignment investigates the numpy.random package in Python.

+1. Explain the overall purpose of the numpy.random package in Python.
+1. Explain the use of the “Simple random data” and “Permutations” functions.
+1. Explain the use and purpose of at least five “Distributions” functions.
+1. Explain the use of seeds in generating pseudorandom numbers.

-## 2. BLANK FOR COMPLETION LATER
+## 1. BLANK FOR COMPLETION LATER

-## 3. Instructions for downloading this repository
+## 1. Instructions for downloading this repository
 Log on to GitHub and search for user ClodaghMurphy, the repository is entitled Assignment-2019-progda.<br>
 On github.com choose the "Clone or download" button to copy the code onto your machine.<br>
 For further information on how github works video guides are available here https://www.youtube.com/githubguides<br>

-## 4. How to run the jupyter notebook used to investigate the data set
+## 1. How to run the jupyter notebook used to investigate the data set
 Jupyter Notebooks are a spin-off project from the IPython project.
 The name, Jupyter, comes from the programming languages that it supports: Julia, Python, and R.<br>
 It is an open source web application used to create and share documents that contain live code, equations, visualizations and text.<br>
 The Jupyter Notebook is a useful tool to learn Python language and also enables sharing of data and images in a very accessible way.<br>